 By the time it's 1st full year of operation had been achieved in September 1997, Sega World had gotten 950,000 visitors, which missed Sega's target of 1.7 million.
 By this point losses were being made by both Sega, who were having problems of their own with the Saturn, and the owners of the Trocadero, who were getting little return from Sega World.

 Because of this, Sega ditched the entry fees, so that you had to pay for the VR rides individually instead of them being included in the entry fee.
 The arcade games also had to be paid for individually again, making Sega World essentially a glorified arcade.
 Sega hoped this would help, but it did little in actuality.

 Meanwhile, the Trocadero itself wasn't doing too well as well.
 In desperate bids to attract buzz Pepsi again sponsored a massive indoor drop tower ride, and a James Bond interactive ride named Licence To Thrill opened, both attracting at least some buzz, but it still did little to help.
 Sega World began to decay, as it became less busy and there was less interest.

 (sadly this did nothing to turn Sega's fortunes around)

 Making it free entry soon turned out to be a fatal move for Sega, as most visitors ended up just passing through the floors only playing on a few arcade games and going on one VR simulator, or even just walking through and doing nothing to see what all the buzz was about.

-However, just like in Japan, a loyal crowd for the games did form, with the few hardcore Saturn owners often coming to play the rare Versus City machines imported, and as the dance games craze began to emerge, so did a community.
+However, like any arcade, a scene for the games did form, with the few hardcore Saturn owners often coming to play the rare Versus City machines imported, and as the dance and rhythm games craze began to emerge, so did a loyal community.

 More on that later though, as I promised Sega World videos, and now seems like a good time to put them here.